 PPB is encountered in childhood, mostly in the first years of life (90% in those between 0-2 years old).

-PPB comprises of mesenchymal and epithelial components resembling fetal lung.
+PPB comprises both mesenchymal and epithelial components resembling fetal lung.
 Bilateral occurrence is very rare.

 This classification is a continuum from the less malignant to the most malignant lesion: